OpenVoiceOS/ovos-docker/docs/getting-started/docker/cli.md

 ## ovos-speak

-An easy way to make Open Voice OS speak is to run the `ovos-speak` command.
+An easy way to make Open Voice OS speaks is to run the `ovos-speak` command.

 === "Docker"